rajnikant789/black/README.md

-# Roundtable Chat 🌐
+# Black Chat 🌐

 > **Warning**
 > This project is still in development and is not ready for production use.

-Welcome to Roundtable Chat, a Discord like chat website / web app built using React.js, MongoDB, Express.js, Node.js, Vite, Tailwind CSS, and Daisy UI.
+Welcome to Black Chat, a Discord like chat website / web app built using React.js, MongoDB, Express.js, Node.js, Vite, Tailwind CSS, and Daisy UI.
 It provides users with a platform to engage in conversations, create chat rooms, and connect with others in a seamless and interactive way.

 ## 🚀 Features